pyiron/pyiron_atomistics/docs/import.md

 # Importing finished VASP calculations

-Finished VASP calculations that were created outside of pyiron can be imported using the following script:
+Finished VASP calculations that were created outside of pyiron_atomistics can be imported using the following script:
 ```python
 from pyiron.project import Project
 pr = Project('imported_jobs')